How do I apply for financial aid?

 mistakes since the IRS DRT transfers your tax information for you.

-data.
-The IRS turned off the CRT following concerns that data from the tool
+October 1, 2017.
+The IRS turned off the DRT following concerns that data from

-could be used by identity thieves to file fraudulent tax returns.
-The IRS
+the tool could be used by identity thieves to file fraudulent tax returns.

-DRT will be available to use on the 2018-19 FAFSA form on fafsa.gov when the
+The IRS DRT was made available again for use on the 2018-19 FAFSA form on

 fafsa.gov when the form launched on October 1, 2017.
 New encryption protections